stacks-network/stacks/tutorials/multi-player-storage.md

 }
 ```

-Note that by default, authentiation requests include the `store_write` scope which enables storage.
+*Note that by default, authentication requests include the `store_write` scope which enables storage.*

 If you log out and sign in again, the authentication request will now prompt the user for permission to publish data stored for our app.